Idyllic Herbert Lake on the Icefields Parkway in Banff National Park, Alberta.

 Further south, views are stunning across the mirror surface of Herbert Lake, on the west side of the Icefields Parkway just south of Hector Lake and north of the TransCanada Highway (Hwy 1).

-Herbert Lake along the Icefields Parkway in Banff National Park, Alberta, Canada
+Herbert Lake along the Icefields Parkway, Banff National Park, Alberta, Canada

 Lunch in Lake Louise is followed by the short drive up to the Chateau Lake Louise for the outstanding and iconic view of the Plain of Six Glaciers at the far end of mountain-surrounded Lake Louise in Banff National Park, Alberta, Canada.